 What is a Constitution?

-A constitution is like a rule book describing how a nation will be governed.
-A constitution recognizes and protects a nation’s values.
-A constitution is the foundation on which a government is built and laws are made.
+A constitution is like a rule book describing how a nation will be governed – the fundamental law of a nation.
+A constitution recognizes and protects a nation’s values and is the foundation on which a government is built and how its laws are made.

-- Powers and authority of the levels of government
+· Powers and authority of each level of government

-A constitution can give an Aboriginal government the legitimacy and legal tools it needs to provide appropriate health, educational, and social services to its citizens.
-With the benefit of a constitution, an Aboriginal government can better position its citizens to pursue opportunities for sustained economic development.
+A constitution can give an Indigenous government the legitimacy and legal tools it needs to provide appropriate health, educational, and social services to its Citizens.
+With a constitution in place, an Indigenous government can provide a better position for its citizens to pursue long-term economic opportunities.